BEIJING

 THE ASIAN SERIES PT14

-As expected The Summer Palace was amazing, Tina had showed me photos and said she was there for 6hours.
-At the time I found hard to believe as I thought it was just a building but I ended up hanging around for over 3 hours and I like to do things quickly.
+As expected The Summer Palace was amazing, Tina had showed me photos and mentioned that she was there for six hours.
+Initially, I found this hard to believe because I thought it was just a building.
+However, I ended up hanging around for over three hours, even though I usually like to do things quickly.

 THE SUMMER PALACE

-The Palace is dominated by Longevity Hill and covers an area of almost 3km2 overlooking the Kunming Lake.
-I was surprised how few people were in the Palace, it’s not until you walk outside that you realise where they are all hiding.
-After visiting the palace up close, its best to walk around to Nanhu Island to get different perspective.
+The Palace is dominated by Longevity Hill and covers an area of almost 3km², overlooking Kunming Lake.
+Surprisingly, I noticed how few people were inside the Palace; it’s not until you walk outside that you realize where they are all hiding.
+After visiting the palace up close, it is best to walk around to Nanhu Island to gain a different perspective.

 SNEAKY PHOTOS

-Here I noticed a few locals trying to take a photo of me enjoying the view, something I don’t mind but can only imagine what would happen if I were to take photos of someone at home.
-This happens all the time in China but if caught they just smile and move on.
-I’m getting into the habit of taking their camera and taking a selfie before handing it back to them, which to be fair usually opens the floodgates!
+Here, I noticed a few locals trying to take a photo of me enjoying the view, which I don’t mind.
+However, I can only imagine what would happen if I were to take photos of someone at home.
+This situation occurs frequently in China, but when caught, they just smile and move on.
+Consequently, I am getting into the habit of taking their camera and snapping a selfie before handing it back to them, which, to be fair, usually opens the floodgates!

 RELATED READ: DIVING GREAT WHITES